Sheep-y/MarsHorizonMods/MissionControl/Readme.md

 # Default Mechanic #

-By default, this mod perform the following adjustments.
+This mod provides the following features by default.
-The change only apply to new missions and challenges, not to existing ones.
+They only apply to new missions and challenges, not to existing ones.

 ## New Mission Destinations ##